Recipe Overview

 - Position oven rack 6 inches from broiler flame and preheat oven broiler to high.

 - Place whole poblano peppers on a baking sheet (line with foil for easy clean-up) and broil for 10 minutes, flipping once, until all sides are blackened.
+Keep a close eye on them to make sure they don't burn.

 - When cool enough to handle, peel off skins using your hands or a paper towel.
 Discard skin.
 If desired for recipe, remove stems and seeds.